rbirkaur23/diagonalmatrix/README.md

 # diagonalmatrix
-C program to print the diagonal elements
+C program to print the diagonal elements of the matrix.